 Change is difficult most of the time, and often overwhelming.
 Of the techniques I’ve learned and taught, the Ten Lessons for Designing a Balanced Life stand out as fundamental, practical, flexible, and particularly inspiring to my students.
 They come from a systematic foundation, and individually they are geared to give you tools you can easily use without the teacher.

 Pilot Fire at its core depends on your basic desire to make change happen, tap into your own passions, and act, fail sometimes, and try again because trying is better than not trying.
 If that sounds right, this place is going to have some answers.

 If you are new to this site, the best way to dig in is to start here.

 The Emails.
 And get your weekly dose of Pilot Fire and a free goal-starting guide by signing up here.
-I send emails twice a week.
-Once on Sunday to give you simple ways to help you understand your roles, use your goals to focus, and make coming week as good as possible.
-And I send another article mid week, musings that attempt to illuminate the larger beautiful world available when your Pilot Fire burns brightly.
+I give you simple ways to help you understand your roles, use your goals to focus, and make coming week as good as possible plus musings that attempt to illuminate the larger beautiful world available when your Pilot Fire burns brightly.
 Occasionally there might be an urgent news that comes along, too, but I try to limit those.